 Eggs typically hatch approximately 20 days after being laid.
-Egg hatching is soil temperature dependent, with early warm temperatures causing earlier egg hatch, and cooler spring temperatures delaying egg hatch by as much as a month.
+Egg hatching is dependent on. soil temperature, with early warm temperatures causing earlier egg hatch and cooler spring temperatures delaying egg hatch by as much as a month.

-After egg hatch, the immature, or nymph, mole cricket is about ¼-inch long.
+After the egg hatches, the immature or nymph mole cricket is about ¼-inch long.
 As the immature cricket grows, it sheds its outer layer (called molting), somewhat like a snake sheds its skin.
 The younger nymphs do not have wings but grow wing pads as they slowly mature.
 They go through six to eight molts during the immature stage.